 | Competition | 10 spots on page one | Often 1–3 cited sources per answer |

 AEO doesn't replace SEO.
-AI answer engines use traditional search indexes as one of their source inputs.
 Strong SEO creates a foundation for AEO.
-But SEO alone is insufficient because AI systems evaluate content differently—they prioritize structured answers, verified credentials, and information depth over keyword density and link profiles.
+But SEO alone is insufficient because AI systems evaluate content differently — they prioritize structured answers, verified credentials, and information depth over keyword density and link profiles.

-Professional services firms face a specific AEO challenge that retailers, SaaS companies, and media outlets don't: the credential-visibility paradox.
+Professional services firms face a specific AEO challenge: the credential-visibility paradox.

 A law firm with board-certified attorneys, 30 years of case history, and dozens of successful outcomes may have virtually no digital presence.
-A five-year-old firm with aggressive content marketing, active social media, and a well-structured website will be recommended by AI systems over the established firm—not because they're better, but because the AI can verify their existence and expertise.
+A newer firm with aggressive content marketing and a well-structured website will be recommended by AI systems over the established firm — not because they're better, but because the AI can verify their existence and expertise.

-This paradox is especially acute in construction (where reputation is built through referrals, not websites), legal services (where advertising has historically been considered unprofessional), and healthcare (where practices rely on insurance networks and physician referrals rather than digital discovery).
+This paradox is especially acute in construction (where reputation is built through referrals, not websites), legal services (where advertising has historically been considered unprofessional), and healthcare (where practices rely on insurance networks rather than digital discovery).

-The firms most likely to be overlooked by AI are the ones with the strongest credentials.
-We call this the credential-visibility gap, and for firms in the $2M–$20M revenue range, it typically represents hundreds of thousands of dollars in unrealized annual revenue.
+We call this the credential-visibility gap, and it typically represents hundreds of thousands of dollars in unrealized annual revenue.

 AI systems evaluate whether a source is trustworthy enough to cite.
 Key signals include consistent business information across Google Business Profile, directories, and professional associations; backlinks from authoritative industry publications; published research, books, or articles with clear authorship; and reviews and testimonials on third-party platforms.

 A website alone is insufficient.
 AI systems build confidence in a recommendation when they find corroborating information across multiple independent sources.
-This means your expertise should be visible on your website, professional directories, industry publications, content platforms like Medium or YouTube, and community forums relevant to your industry.
+This means your expertise should be visible on your website, professional directories, industry publications, and content platforms.

-We conduct competitive intelligence research showing exactly where your firm stands in AI answer engines versus your competitors.
+We conduct competitive intelligence showing exactly where your firm stands.